Lot (biblical person): Islamic view

 Lut (Arabic: لُوط – Lūṭ) in the Quran is considered to be the same as Lot in the Hebrew Bible.
 He is considered to be a messenger of God and a prophet of God.

 In Islamic tradition, Lut lived in Ur and was a nephew of Ibrahim (Abraham).
 He migrated with Ibrahim to Canaan and was commissioned as a prophet to the cities of Sodom and Gomorrah.
 His story is used as a reference by Muslims to demonstrate God's disapproval of homosexuality.
-He was commanded by Allah to go to the land of Sodom and Gomorrah to preach monotheism and to stop them from their lustful and violent acts.
+He was commanded by God to go to the land of Sodom and Gomorrah to preach monotheism and to stop them from their lustful and violent acts.
 Lut's messages were ignored by the inhabitants, prompting Sodom and Gomorrah's destruction.
-Though Lut left the city, his wife was asked to be left behind by angels hence died during the destruction.
+Though Lut left the city, his wife was left behind.
+The angels that had visited Lot previously informed him she would linger behind, and hence she died during the destruction.
+In Surah At-tahrim (the Prohibition) the wife of Lot is described as a disbeliever, and it is mentioned that she betrayed Lot (66:10).

 The Quran defines Lot as a prophet, and holds that all prophets were examples of moral and spiritual rectitude.
-The Quran does not include stories of Lot's drunkenness and/or incest.
-All Muslims reject the story of Prophet Lot having intercourse with his daughters.